eProsima/Integration-Service-docs/docs/examples.rst

           --data-binary "{ \"type\": \"String\", \"id\": \"String\", \"data\": { \"value\": \"\" } }" \
           '<url>/v2/entities?options='

-  - Check the value of the attribute if already exists:
+  - Check the value of the attribute if it already exists:

   .. code-block:: bash